Waterfowl Identification Test

 The test involves a series of multiple choice questions based on video footage of waterfowl in flight.

-You are encouraged to study the online videos and other waterfowl identification resources on this website as you will not pass the Waterfowl Identification Test without applied study.
+Prospective hunters are encouraged to study the online videos and other waterfowl identification resources before undertaking the Waterfowl Identification Test.

 Frequently asked questions